prajwalnoob672/instant_AId/README.md

 | /api/registrations/:customerId    | GET    | |Get all registrations for a specific customer|
 | /api/registrations                | POST   | |Register a customer for a product|

+## Testing the application
+All APIs have been validated with Thunder Client (VS Code extension).

 ## Assumptions Made
 - Docker and Docker Compose are installed locally.